ArnabSaha22/namaste-react/README.md

     "class" attribute in HTML => "className" attribute in JSX.
 Inside a JSX we can run any JavaScript expression, function inside a {}.
 6. For mutiline JSX statements, wrap them under () so that Babel understands where JSX starts and ends.
 A JSX part in the code is a     React Element.
 React code is readable because of JSX.
 7. React Components -> Class based Components(Old way) and Functional Components.
 Component Composition -> Composing or adding one component into other.
 8. For Functional components, they are just javascript functions that returns some JSX elemnt.
-Make sure to start the name in capital letters.
+Make sure to start the function name in capital letters.
 9. A React element is a normal JavaScript variable, so to add that in a React functional component or to add that in another React element we just enclose it inside {}.
 Now to add a React functional component in another element or a component we just enclose it inside < Component Name />
 10. Whatever data comes inside {} JSX won't blindly run it, it will sanitize and see if the data is ok to be processed.
 JSX Expression must have only one parent element.
 We can use React.Fragement that is used as an empty tag to wrap up the entire JSX.
 We can use <> </> in place of React.Fragement.
 Can we use multiple roots?
 Can we use a React.Fragement inside another React.Fragement ?